Euclid Quick Data Release (Q1). The average far-infrared properties of Euclid-selected star-forming galaxies: Stacking cutouts and flux densities

 \section{Stacking cutouts and flux densities}

 Here we show the 2D cross-correlations from our stacking algorithm and provide a table of stacked flux densities.
 The 2D stacking results for the star-forming galaxies in the \Euclid catalogue are shown in \cref{fig:stack_results_main} (for SPIRE), \cref{fig:stack_results_main_pacs} (for PACS), and \cref{fig:stack_results_main_s2} (for SCUBA-2).
-We show both the signal (in units of mJy) in the left column and the S/N in the right column.
+We show both the signal (in units of mJy) in the left column and the S/N in the right column, and the results for the mask and the remaining galaxies in the \Euclid catalogue (i.e., non-star-forming and outside the main redshift and stellar ranges we considered here) are shown in the top row.
 The corresponding stacked flux densities (the value of the central pixel in the 2D cross-correlations) are provided in \cref{table:stack_flux}.
 Bins that are ${>}\,95\%$ complete in stellar mass \citep{Q1-SP031} are highlighted in blue.
 The 2D cross-correlation profiles are expected to follow the autocorrelations of the instrumental beams.
 We tested this by computing the averaged 1D radial profiles and compared these to the expected PSF profiles.
 We found good agreement between the stacked signals and the PSFs for most bins with $\logten(M_{\ast}/M_{\odot})\,{>}\,9.9$.
 Below this stellar mass we found that the 2D profiles can be more extended than the beam, with the largest effect seen at 500\,$\mu$m where the PSF is largest.
 However, this does not affect the calculations and results in this work so we do not attempt to correct for it.